peppersec/thunder_bridge/contracts/README.md

 # Bridge Smart Contracts
-These contracts provide the core functionality for the POA bridge.
+These contracts provide the core functionality for the Bridge.
 They implement the logic to relay assests between two EVM-based blockchain networks.
 The contracts collect bridge validator's signatures to approve and facilitate relay operations.

 ## Bridge Overview